lmondada/dphil-thesis/content/05_parallel/_index.md

 obtained from the union of $G_C$ and $G_R$ by merging all vertices within the same class in the equivalence relation $\sim_\mu$ that is the closure of $\mu$.
-We refer to {{% reflink "sec:graph-defs" %}} for more details and an illustration of glueings and rewrites.
+We refer to {{% reflink "sec:rewrite-operational" %}} for more details and an illustration of glueings and rewrites.

 In this chapter, we will consider sequences of multiple rewrites.
 We will use